Peng Cheng (serial killer): Final murder

-Approximately a month after Yu's murder, Cheng was unexpectedly visited by a man wearing glasses and riding a bicycle.
+Approximately a month after Yu's murder, Peng was unexpectedly visited by a man wearing glasses and riding a bicycle.
 While he was initially confused about who the man was, he introduced himself as an old classmate from junior high school, Ma Wei.
-According to Ma, he had heard from friends that Cheng was in the dog breeding business, and since he had recently bought ten Tibetan mastiffs which he did not really know how to train, he came to him for advice.
-Cheng agreed, and after Ma left, he realized that this specific breed of dog was sold for a lot of money.
+According to Ma, he had heard from friends that Peng was in the dog breeding business, and since he had recently bought ten Tibetan mastiffs which he did not really know how to train, he came to him for advice.
+Peng agreed, and after Ma left, he realized that this specific breed of dog was sold for a lot of money.
 He called Shao and informed him of the new money opportunity, with the latter agreeing to help him out.

-On the next day, Shao visited Cheng and the pair began waiting for their target, but when Ma arrived, they were shocked to realize that he was a police officer.
-While both men contemplated luring him into the house and killing him right there, Cheng indicated that it was a bad idea and let Ma live.
+On the next day, Shao visited Peng and the pair began waiting for their target, but when Ma arrived, they were shocked to realize that he was a police officer.
+While both men contemplated luring him into the house and killing him right there, Peng indicated that it was a bad idea and let Ma live.
 After this incident, he helped several additional people in the dog breeding business.
 This caught the attention of two former classmates, Zhang Ming and Mr. Wang, who were the manager and deputy manager of a trading company situated in Yinchuan.
-At first, Zhang approached him under the pretense of helping him raise some dogs, but later on, he let Cheng into a business opportunity relating to buying cashmere wool for 1.5 million yuan.
-Cheng agreed but Zhang asked to be given some time to gather the money, to which Cheng agreed.
+At first, Zhang approached him under the pretence of helping him raise some dogs, but later on, he let Peng into a business opportunity relating to buying cashmere wool for 1.5 million yuan.
+Peng agreed but Zhang asked to be given some time to gather the money, to which Peng agreed.